psychemedia/storytelling-notes/macpherson.md

 Now farewell light, thou sunshine bright,
 And all beneath the sky !
 May coward shame disdain his name
-The weetch that dare `[The word is "dare" in the originaa MS., not " dares," as in all the printed copies.]` not die !
+The weetch that dare `[The word is "dare" in the original MS., not " dares," as in all the printed copies.]` not die !
 Sae rantingly, sae wantonly
 Sae dauntingly gaed he,
 He play'd a spring, and danc'd it round,